ray-project/ray/doc/source/rllib-training.rst

            checkpoint = agent.save()
            print("checkpoint saved at", checkpoint)

-All RLlib agents implement the tune Trainable API, which means they support incremental training and checkpointing.
-This enables them to be easily used in experiments with Ray Tune.
+All RLlib agents implement the Tune Trainable API, which means they support incremental training and checkpointing.
+This enables them to be easily used in experiments with Tune.

 Accessing Global State
 ~~~~~~~~~~~~~~~~~~~~~~